 Planning your essay well before the due date will result in less stress and also less time writing, as you will know exactly how many words you need for each section.
 If you use the introduction, body and conclusion model, it is recommended to have one main idea per body paragraph.
 For example, if you have to write a 1000-word essay you might have three body paragraphs of approximately 250 words each, leaving 125 words for both the introduction and the conclusion.

-Here are some ideas for structuring your essay.
-Always check the assignment criteria and other information in your unit site for specific requirements.
-If you are not sure, ask your lecturer or tutor.
-You can also get further advice from a Writing Mentor or a Language and Learning Adviser.
+Below are some ideas for structuring your essay.
+You should always check the assignment criteria and other information in your unit site for specific requirements.
+If you are not sure, you shouldask your lecturer or tutor.
+You can also get further advice from a writing mentor or a Language and Learning Adviser.

 Try to begin and end each paragraph with your own thoughts rather than quoting or paraphrasing someone else’s words.
 Remember that your marker will be looking for your opinion, your discussion and your analysis of ideas.

-Remember that these are the first words your marker will read, so always try to make a great first impression, to ensure that you provide your marker with a clear and accurate outline of what is to follow in your essay.
+Remember that these are the first words your marker will read so always try to make a great first impression to ensure that you provide your marker with a clear and accurate outline of what is to follow in your essay.
 Don’t go into too much detail in the introduction.
 Save the detail for the body of your essay.
 You should try to include the following:

 - Provide background information about the topic.
 Introduce and define some of the key concepts discussed in the essay.